openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 We can apply the CR before server starts and remove it during shutdown as part of teardown e.g inside `server.RegisterOnShutdown`

 ### Get Probable cause ID, name and description
+As soon as a new AlarmDefinition row is added, we generate a new UUID and add a row to probable_cause table automatically (leveraging postgres trigger function) .
+When a user queries for all or a specific probableCause, we will simply join the tables to get the data.

 ```sql
 SELECT
     probable_causes.probable_cause_id,